 Dental care (regular cleanings and X-rays) is also considered routine care.
 If ignored, dental disease can become an emergency, often due to infection of tooth roots or discomfort when eating.
 Dental care is performed under general anesthesia for the safety of the pet and the veterinarian.
 A basic cleaning with dental X-rays costs $300-600.
 Any tooth extractions are additional and can cost as little as $25 each, or more than $150 each depending on the tooth.
 The frequency of cleaning depends on your individual pet’s oral health and can range from every 6 months to every few years.
 Routine dental care can be performed by your primary veterinarian, though veterinary dentistry specialists are available for more complex needs.

-Some insurance companies offer wellness plans (like this one) to reimburse the costs of preventative care.
+Some insurance companies offer wellness plans to reimburse the costs of preventative care.

 Veterinary costs (routine and preventative care)